ksclarke/freelib-build-tools/README.md

       </executions>
     </plugin>

-The other project would also need to make sure the site template files were passed through a resource filter so that the name of that project would be inserted into them.
-This is accomplished by including the following resource configuration in the other project:
+The other project would also need to make sure the site template files are passed through a resource filter so that the name of that project is inserted into them.
+This is accomplished by including the following resource configuration:

     <resources>
       <resource>